shchuka555/sentiment-analysis/README.md

   ```

-- ### Step3: Appying Tf-idf
+- ### Step3: Appying Tf-IDF
+-

-  I implemented standard Tf and smooth idf without relying on sklearn.
+  I implemented standard Tf and smooth IDF without relying on sklearn.
-    - smooth idf prevents division of 0 even if a word in a testing dataset does not appear in top 2000 frequent word.
+    - smooth IDF prevents the division of 0 when a word in a testing dataset does not appear in the top 2000 frequent words.

-  **code:••
+  **code:**

   ```python
     #### self made Tf_idf with smooth idf